Belfast restaurateur jailed for abusing boy from age of 5

-A restaurateur who tried to pay off a young sex victim for 10 years of abuse has been jailed for three years and put on the sex offenders' register for life.
+A man who tried to pay off a young sex victim for 10 years of abuse has been jailed for three years and put on the sex offenders' register for life.

 Belfast Recorder Judge David McFarland told Michael Higgins, who offered his victim thousands of pounds for his silence, that his abuse was "an appalling episode in this young boy's life".

-The 47-year-old owner of The Square Restaurant, on Belfast's 'Golden Mile', was convicted of 26 sex abuse charges, 10 of indecent assault and 16 of committing or inciting acts of gross indecency in the 1980s and 1990s.
+The 47-year-old was convicted of 26 sex abuse charges, 10 of indecent assault and 16 of committing or inciting acts of gross indecency in the 1980s and 1990s.

 Judge McFarland said that Higgins, from the Ormeau Road, was in his 20s when he first abused his then five-year-old victim, who, according to reports, had been left damaged and would only recover slowly.

 "This young boy has suffered substantially from the abuse he has had to endure from the ages of five to 15," said the Crown Court judge.